anonymous12-lab/seq-to-seq-decision-aware-mrg/README.md

 ![alt text](https://github.com/anonymous12-lab/seq-to-seq-decision-aware-mrg/blob/main/fig.png)

 Above Digram is the detailed architecture for decision prediction.
-Here rating here refers to the predicted recommendation scores and Confidence scores refer to the predicted confidence scores.
+Here R refers to the predicted recommendation scores and C refer to the predicted confidence scores.

 Train:
 ```